 As a Catholic Community, our belief in God provides the foundations for everything that we do at St Helen’s Catholic Primary School.
 Religious Education is a fostering of each child’s relationship with God and one another.
 This begins at Baptism and is continued at home as well as at Church and School.

-The school is currently trialling The Way, the Truth and the Life scheme of work ready for full implementation in the new academic year.
+The school is currently using The Way, the Truth and the Life scheme of work.
 Through our Religious Education Programme, we aim to explore the dignity and purpose of the religious dimension of life, within the Catholic tradition.
 Links are made with the children’s own experience and the universal experience.
 Children are also encouraged to explore links with other faiths and traditions and visits to places of worship for children in Key Stage 1 and 2 are encouraged.
 Scripture plays an important part in the Religious Education Programme and connections are made between the readings and the children’s lives.

 We recognise the important role of the parent in the Religious Education of all children.
 As the Catholic Bishop’s Conference Statement on Religious Education in Catholic Schools May 2000 states:

 “The first educators in the faith are parents.
 It is they, above all others, who establish in their child the first sensitivity and responsiveness to the presence of God, to the practice of prayer and to the patterns of life in the community of faith, the parish.
 By their example in the home and in participation in the Mass and the other sacraments, the foundations of life-long faith and discipleship in their children are laid down.”